Rice Engineering Awards & Scholarships

-Distinction in Research and Creative Works in CAAM
+Distinction in Research and Creative Works in CMOR

-The Department of Computational and Applied Mathematics will recognize graduating seniors for outstanding creative contributions with the award of Distinction in Research and Creative Works in CAAM.
+The Department of Computational Applied Mathematics and Operations Research will recognize graduating seniors for outstanding creative contributions with the award of Distinction in Research and Creative Works in CMOR.

 By establishing this distinction, the department hopes to kindle in students an ambition to make a significant contribution beyond routine classroom assignments.

 This distinction shall be awarded for significant contributions in research, design and creative projects.
 The basis for the award may be one outstanding work or a consistent series of meaningful contributions made over the duration of an undergraduate career.